 A. Grade Point Average.
 A grade point average of either 3.0 (ungrounded) on a cumulative basis by the end of the junior year or 3.0 (ungrounded) for the junior year alone is required.
 Note that some departments/programs require a higher grade point average - students should check with their department/program to determine their eligibility.

-B. Completion of the department/program approval process and submission of the Application for Admission for Department Honors with the signature of the student, the Honors advisor, and the department Chair (or program Director, if applicable) to the Charles Center.
+B. Completion and submission of the Application for Admission for Department Honors with the signature of the student and Honors project advisor.
+The Charles Center will send a list of students applicants to the department Chair (or program Director, if applicable) for final approval.
 This Application form is due by Noon on the first day of class of the semester in which the student is to begin the Honors project.

 The following timetable will be adhered to rigidly.
 Candidates are advised to plan ahead in order to avoid delays in thesis preparation involving research, writing, computers, etc.